| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 are generally not considered in this kind of determination.

+Legal advice is important in these situations.
+Q. Should my child support change as my kids get older?
 A. Yes.
 The law presumes that it should be adjusted as a child

 nears age 6 and age 12.
 Clearly it takes more money to care for